 This is a great feature that is very easy to use and it’s certainly worth taking a look at!

 When you are planning a vacation, it’s true, a picture can be worth a thousand words!
-That’s the reason why I love this new web design from the Regional Tourism Office of Aquitaine.
-Visitors are invited to visit one of 10 Aquitaine destinations, almost all of which are very popular bicycling destinations.
-If you are torn between bicycling the Bordeaux and Saint Emilion vineyards and the Bay of Arcachon, this resource could help you make the decision.
+That’s the reason why I love this new website from the Regional Tourism Office of Aquitaine.
+If you’re torn between bicycling the Bordeaux and Saint Emilion vineyards and the Bay of Arcachon, this resource could help you make the decision.

 This is the new website for bicycling in the Vendee, now with over 1,000 km of bicycling trails, one of the largest in France!
 This website is very helpful for trip planning because there has not been a lot of information available on biking in this area.
 Unfortunately this website is currently only in French, but it is so rich with information that it is more than worth the trouble to link it to Google Translate!
 The geographical diversity of this area is amazing from the coastal trails along the Vendee Coast, to the marshes of the Marais Poitevin to woods and green countryside of the Haut Bocage.
 There is something here for everyone.